wlsf82/EngageSphere/docs/TestCases.md

 - Renders the header with an h1 and theme toggle
 - Shows the default greeting (i.e., Hi there! ...)
 - Shows a customized greeting (e.g., Hi Joe! ...)
-- Changes the theme to dark mode ensuring its persisted in the local storage
+- Changes the theme to dark mode, ensuring it persists in the local storage
-- Changes the theme to light mode ensuring its persisted in the local storage
+- Changes the theme to light mode, ensuring it persists in the local storage
 - Shows a list of customers when there's data in the database
 - Shows a Loading... fallback element before the initial customers' fetch
 - Shows the image of an empty box and the text "No customers available." when there are no customers in the database